yanpeidong2/comp0034-week6/activities/activities.md

 ## Solutions

-Potenial solutions to all of the activities are given in the week 7 code.
+Potential solutions to all of the activities are given in the week 7 code.